buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Touch
 * **Duration**: 1 hour

 You cast the spell by touching a willing creature.
-For the duration, the target's movement ignores natural difficult terrain, while spells or other magical effects cannot reduce its speed or cause the target to be paralyzed or restrained if they have a DC lower than that of the spell itself.
+For the duration, the target' \*\*s movement ignores natural difficult terrain, while spells or other magical effects cannot reduce its speed or cause the target to be paralyzed or restrained if they have a DC lower than that of the spell itself.

 The target can use two Actions to automatically free itself from any nonmagical restraints, such as manacles or a creature that has it grappled.
-Finally, being underwater imposes no penalties on the target's movement or attacks.
+Finally, being underwater imposes no penalties on the target' \*\*s movement or attacks.

 **For two Magic Critical Successes obtained** in the Magic Check, you can affect another creature.